-Finally, our DDD estimator relies solely on within-state variation in policy.
+Our DDD estimator relies solely on within-state variation in policy.
 In particular, the relative effect of national time-series variation on disadvantaged tracts is subsumed in the DIS^b·YR interactions in equation (3).
 While it is standard to rely on state-level variation in policy when studying the United States - precisely because there is a good deal of state-level variation - for the EITC, in particular, the national-level creation and expansion of the program suggests that we might at least like to know what estimates we obtain if we also allow the national-level variation to identify effects on disadvantaged tracts.
-To this end, Table 10 reports estimates of equation (3) dropping the DIS^b·YR interactions.
+To this end, Table 12 reports estimates of equation (3) dropping the DIS^b·YR interactions.
 To be clear, these estimates should be interpreted as causal only if one is willing to assume that the other sources of aggregate (i.e., national) shocks to disadvantaged tracts are common to the other tracts, so that aggregate relative changes in disadvantaged tracts can be attributed to policy.

-The clear substantive differences in Table 10, relative to the earlier estimates, concern the EITC.
+The evidence regarding the EITC is quite different in Table 12, relative to the earlier estimates.
 First, we no longer find the anomalous negative and significant contemporaneous employment effects reported in Table 3.
-More important with respect to our key outcomes of poverty and public assistance, the estimates in Table 10 point to longer-run beneficial effects of a higher EITC - for poverty, in the specification using the share black to define disadvantage, and in both specifications for public assistance (for which the elasticities are around -0.10).
+More important, with respect to our key outcomes of poverty and public assistance, the estimates in Table 12 point to longer-run beneficial effects of a higher EITC - for poverty, in the specification using the share black to define disadvantage, and in all three specifications for public assistance (for which the elasticities are around -0.10).
+These findings are consistent with the positive longer-run effects on employment that we also find in Table 12.
+Another difference, however, is that the evidence on the longer-run effects of minimum wages on poverty and the share on public assistance changes, with the estimates pointing to reductions in both - sometimes significant.
+In this case, however, neither the longer-run employment effects nor the longer-run earnings effects are positive, so these results are harder to explain.
+They may reflect the influence of other factors that are accounted for in the full DDD specifications, suggesting caution in interpreting the estimates that rely on the national policy variation to identify effects - whether of the EITC or of the minimum wage.

 VI.
-Conclusions and Discussion
+Conclusions